 The model is built in such a way that can allow for user to change their views.
 If a manager believes an athlete’s most recent performance is a better indicator of the points he will achieve, this will be reflected in the average they input into the average point.
 If they feel that the athlete’s performance is more based on team match up, they can calculate the average using only games against the current opponents.
 The binomial component can be switched to a prediction of whether an athlete will have a good game or bad game.
 We can use the historical point scored against the next opponent and see if it is above or below their mean, the total games that the athlete scored above their mean divided by total games played against this opponent will give a probability of having a good or bad game.
 We can then create a bimodal distribution of having a good or bad game using the calculation above.
 The real-life application of this model is endless.

-Athlete Performance Simulation - Limitation and implementation challenges
+Athlete Performance Simulation - Limitation and implementation challenges:

 Using basketball as an example, you would assume that the better starter plays; the less minutes bench player gets, which would make their performance inversely correlated.
 For baseball this relationship does not exist for the most part, except for pitchers who is on the same team.